Pachhada: Hinjraon/Hanjra

-Hanjra is an old Tribe of Rajputs.Some people attribute them with Jutts.
-Their ancestor came from east punjab and settle down in west punjab.
-Hanjras present in Layya district came from Gujranwala.
-Hanjras are Landowners.

-The Hinjraon Pachhadas trace their origin to Saroha Rajput.

 Hanjra, Hinjra, Hajrah or hajraw is an important Jatt tribe.

 The Hinjra of the Gujranwala bar are a pastoral tribe, perhaps of aboriginal extraction.
 They own 37 villages in Gujranwala which is their home, but have spread both east and west under the hills.
 They claim to be Saroha Rajputs, and that their ancestor Hinjraon came from the neighbourhood of Hissar to Gujranwala and founded a city called Uskhab, the ruins of which still exist.
 Their immediate ancestors are Mal and Dhol, and they say that half their clans still live in the Hissar country.
 It would be interesting to know the names of these clan, and to examine the alleged connection between the two sections of the tribe.
 In the Hissar Settlement Report it is stated that " the Hinjraon pachada trace their origin to a Saroha Rajput ancestor called Hinjraon.
 They are all Muhammadans in this district though in other places Hindu Hinjraon Pachhadas are to be found.

-Hanjra claim to be of Chandrabansi Rajput origin, and were originally inhabitants of Hissar.

 According to Panjab Castes Abstract no.74 Hanjra had following population distribution in 1881.